jisellejones/Credit_Risk_Analysis/README.md

 * Repo photo by [Avery Evans](https://unsplash.com/@averye457?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash

 ## Overview
 The purpose of this analysis was to predict credit risk by employing different techniques to train and evaluate models with unbalanced classes on a credit card credit dataset.
-We ran logical regression:
+We ran four different logistic regression analyses and two ensemble analyses.

 ### Data Source
   - LendingClub